angeliasterling/one-click-hugo-cms/site/content/post/self-promotion-the-goodreads-author-program.md

 **Be Active**

-Be sure to be an active participant on GoodReads by adding books to your bookshelf, leaving reviews, and answering questions (among other options).
-If you don't look like you user the site people will be less interested in what you have to say.
+Be sure to be an active participant on GoodReads by adding books to your bookshelf, leaving reviews, and answering questions (among other things).
+If you don't look like you use the site people will be less interested in your profile.
+I didn't interact much for the first few months I was on the site and saw no benefit to being on it.
+Once I added friends (mostly from Twitter) and started adding books I'd read I saw more traction in people following me, leaving reviews, and interacting in general.